Our partnership with the University of Waikato - Te Whare Wãnanga o Waikato

 The strategic partnership builds on a successful student exchange agreement with the University of Waikato.
 We envisage the partnership will continue to provide mutual benefits for students, as well as leading to enhanced research collaboration and opportunities for our professional services to work together.

-The initial areas of research/teaching focus for the partnership are:
+The initial areas of research/teaching focus for the partnership are listed below, although collaboration in all areas is welcomed.

 - Language, Culture and Arts